-'Mass casualty incident' after Missouri tourist boat capsizes
+At least eight killed as 'duck boat' capsizes in Missouri: police

-(Reuters) - An amphibious vehicle capsized on a lake in Missouri with more than 20 people on board, leading to a “mass casualty incident,” the Southern Stone County Fire Protection District said on Thursday.
+(Reuters) - At least eight people drowned when an amphibious “duck boat” capsized and sank in stormy weather on a lake in Missouri with 31 people on board, police said on Thursday, and divers were searching for other possible victims.

-Several people were taken to hospital following the incident on the “Ride the Ducks” amphibious vehicle on Table Rock Lake, Stone County, near Branson, Missouri, the fire district said in posts on Twitter.
+Seven people were taken to hospital following the incident on the “Ride the Ducks” amphibious vehicle on Table Rock Lake, near Branson, Missouri, Stone County Sheriff Doug Rader told reporters.

-Stone County Sheriff Doug Rader said there were fatalities when the boat carrying 31 people, some of them children, capsized and sank, television station KY3 News reported.

-Rader said he did not know how many people were killed and divers were on the scene searching for passengers, KY3 News reported.
+“We have eight confirmed fatalities,” Rader said in a televised media briefing.
+“We do have some people still missing.”

+Emergency crews responded to the incident shortly after 7 p.m.
+(0000 GMT) after thunderstorms rolled through the area, the fire district said on Twitter.

 Ride The Ducks, a company in Branson, Missouri, that operates amphibious duck vehicles in the area, did not respond immediately to a request for comment.

-Duck amphibious vehicles have been involved in a number fatal accidents around the world in the past two decades, with some sinking or being swamped or others colliding with vehicles.
+Duck amphibious vehicles are used on tourist sightseeing tours around the world and have been involved in a number fatal accidents in the past two decades.

+The company that builds ducks, Ride the Ducks International LLC, agreed in 2016 to pay a $1 million fine after one of the vehicles collided with a bus in Seattle, killing five international students.

+The company admitted to failing to comply with U.S. vehicle manufacturing rules.

 Reporting by Andrew Hay in Taos, New Mexico; Editing by Sandra Maler and Paul Tait